Reviving product states in the disordered Heisenberg chain: Results

 At sufficiently strong disorder, the eigenstates of $\hat H$ feature an area-law entanglement and may be represented faithfully as MPS \cite{Friesdorf2015}, whose explicit representation can be determined using the DMRG-X algorithm \cite{Khemani2016}.
 The algorithm starts with a ``seed'' state $|m_1\rangle \otimes \cdots \otimes |m_L\rangle$, where $|m_j\rangle\in\{\kU,\kD\}$ denote the eigenstates of $\hat S^{(z)}_j$.
 These seeds are the eigenstates of $\hat H$ in the limit of $W\to\infty$.
 DMRG-X then iteratively determines an (approximate) eigenstate at finite $W$ that is, in a sense, closest to the initial seed.
 The main numerical control parameter is the so-called bond dimension $\chi$, which we choose so that high-energy eigenstates are obtained up to machine precision.

 In our case, we find the energy eigenstates $|E:k\rangle$ associated with seeds in domain-wall form

 We then form the superposition of the energy eigenstates resulting from neighboring domain-walls,

 and finally construct their product-state approximation $|\Phi^{(k)}_\pm\rangle$.
 This allows us to calculate the certified amplitude $\cA$ of Eq.~(\ref{eq:ca}).
-We note that all of these operations can be implemented efficiently and accurately in the MPS representation (see the supplementary material for further details).
+All of these operations can be implemented efficiently and accurately in the MPS representation (see Sec.~\ref{methods:numerics} for further details).
+We stress that at this point it is not clear why the states $\ket{\Psi^{(k)}_\pm}$ should be close to product states apart from the fact that we found revolving product states with a similar structure in our small scale exact-diagonalization numerics (see Supplementary Material).
+Our main results in the next section show that for domain-wall seeds, closeness to a product state is indeed a generic case for sufficiently strong disorder.
+This in turn immediately implies the non-equilibrating behavior for the associated product states.